Improvements

 The poles were to be placed on a 19 X 19 X 31 in. cement base.

-people the option to use the path with lighting for several hours after dusk and before
+In the spring of 2019, the village installed 22 of the decorative iron lamp posts along the pathway on the Island.
+They were bought with the contributions, and now give people the option to use the path with lighting for several hours after dusk and before sunrise.

-All 22 of the lights have a plaque with the names of individuals, families, or organiza
+All 22 of the lights have a plaque with the names of individuals, families, or organizations.
+The names appearing on those plaques are:

 1. Lowell United Methodist Church